-14.19.3.
+14.20.3.
 Parker Enduro

-SCSC Membership: All contestants must be SCSC members.
+SCSC Membership: All participants and crew members that are directly involved (i.e. fueling, turning, wrenches, driving tow vechicle) must be SCSC members.
 A one day "single event" membership can be obtained and will provide Secondary Particpant Insurance Only!